g-roch/heig-ait-lab04/report/rapport.md

 > Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the problem.

 Nous n'avons pas eu de difficultés particulières pour effectuer cette tâche; les consignes étaient claires et bien structurées.
+Nous étions déjà familiarisé avec les outils grâce au laboratoire précédent

-Nous avons installé un process supervisor afin de répondre aux besoins de la question **[M5]**.
+Nous avons installé un process supervisor (comme indiqué dans la consigne) afin de répondre aux besoins de la question **[M5]**.

 ### Tâche 2